- Introduction |

 A DAC might be a sound card or a separate box.

-Very few companies build there own DAC (the chip set)
+Very few companies build their own DAC (the chip doing the DA conversion)

 Most companies use a chipset by Burr Brown (TI today), AKM, Wolfson, Analog Devices, ESS, etc.